TakenPilot/gulp-aside/readme.md

 Works with any other gulp plugin, as well as inline transform functions.

-##Apply other gulp plugins to certain files.
+##Apply other gulp plugins to certain files

 Example of renaming stylesheets in a particular folder:
 ```js